Company and tax law

 With regard to the rental sector, contrary to France, fewer laws are applicable.
 This allows, in principle, a significant contractual freedom for the assets of the so-called « free sector ».

 By contrast, owners of properties in the protected sector must bear some legal constraints.
-Flats in buildings constructed before 1 September 1947 are governed by law No. 1.235 of 28 December 2000 (modified by law No.1.291 of December 21, 2004) and therefore, the contractual freedom of their owners is significantly diminished.
+Flats in buildings constructed before 1 September 1947 are governed by Law no. 1.235 of 28 December 2000 (modified by Law no.1.291 of 21 December 2004) and therefore, the contractual freedom of their owners is significantly diminished.

 Insurance law

-99 Avocats intervenes to preserve the interests of insurance companies, businesses, and individuals, in particular:
+99 AVOCATS intervenes to preserve the interests of insurance companies, businesses, and individuals, in particular:

 • Assistance in obtaining authorizations and carrying out insurance activities in Monaco